kubedb/docs/docs/guides/elasticsearch/concepts/elasticsearch-dashboard/index.md

 ### spec.podTemplate

 KubeDB allows providing a template for database pod through `spec.podTemplate`.
-KubeDB operator will pass the information provided in `spec.podTemplate` to the StatefulSet created for the Elasticsearch database.
+KubeDB operator will pass the information provided in `spec.podTemplate` to the PetSet created for the Elasticsearch database.

 KubeDB accepts the following fields to set in `spec.podTemplate`: